Skip to contents

 • p1,ip_{\mathrm 1,i} is the first linear predictor;

-• 𝐗1,i𝛂1+𝐙1,i𝛄1\mathbf X_{\mathrm 1,i} \mathbf\alpha_{\mathrm 1} + \mathbf Z_{\mathrm 1,i} \mathbf\gamma_{\mathrm 1} is the GAM component
+• 𝐗1,i𝛂1+𝐙1,i𝛄1\mathbf X_{\mathrm 1,i} \mathbf\alpha_{\mathrm 1} + \mathbf Z_{\mathrm 1,i} \mathbf\gamma_{\mathrm 1} is the contribution of the GAM component specified using a formula parsed by package mgcv;

 • 𝛂1\mathbf\alpha_{\mathrm 1} is the GAM fixed effects with associated design matrix 𝐗1\mathbf X_{\mathrm 1}, where 𝐗1,i\mathbf X_{\mathrm 1,i} is the row of the design matrix for sample ii;